AlicenJoyHenning/DamageDetective/README.md

 #### `ribosome_penalty`

-While `detect_damage` requires only a count matrix as input, there are optional parameters that adjust the implementation of the function.
+While `detect_damage` requires only a count matrix as input, there are optional parameters that control the implementation of the function.
 Of these, we recommend `ribosome_penalty` be adjusted for each input dataset.
-This is done automatically using the `select_penalty` function.
+This can be done automatically using the `select_penalty` function.
 This requires the count matrix as input and will output a numeric of the optimal penalty.

 ``` r
 penalty <- select_penalty(